getodk/docs/src/collect-filling-forms.rst

 Next and Back Buttons
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you prefer Next and Back buttons for navigation, you can change your navigation mode in :menuselection:`⋮ -> General Settings -> User Interface`.
+If you prefer Next and Back buttons for navigation, you can change your navigation mode in :menuselection:`⋮ -> Project settings -> User Interface`.

 1. Open the *Action Menu* (:menuselection:`⋮`)

    .. image:: /img/collect-completing-forms/question-screen-highlight-kebab.*
      :alt: A question screen in the Collect app.
 The Action Menu ("kebab") in the top-right corner is circled in red.

-2. Select :menuselection:`General Settings`.
+2. Select :menuselection:`Project settings`.

    .. image:: /img/collect-completing-forms/question-screen-highlight-general-settings.*
      :alt: A question screen in the Collect app.
 The Action Menu is expanded and the option *General Settings* is circled in red.